Explore what the GPI has to offer. Watch our films, listen to audio, take a look at our publications and delve into a range of resources.

 Building Britainnia continues the history of the black British experience begun in Changing Britannia (1999).
 With Dennis Bovell, dub musician; Gus John, education and social justice consultant; Aggrey Burke, psychiatrist; Yvonne Brewster, theatre director and actress; Wilfred Wood, Anglican bishop; Althea McNish, textile designer and painter; Alexis Rennie, engineer.
 (2009, 294pp)

-John La Rose (1927-2006) was a poet, publisher, film maker, trade unionist, and cultural and political activist who touched the lives of many people.
+John La Rose (1927-2006) was a poet, publisher, film maker, trade unionist, and cultural and political activist.
 This exhibition, held in 2015 in Islington, north London, attempted to show what John believed in and how, through his life and his political and cultural activism, he lived his ‘dream to change the world’.
 His vision was for a world of racial equality and social justice.
-(2018; 64pp)
+(2018, 64pp)

 40-minute film about the trial and charges that arose from a demonstration to protest against police harassment of the popular Mangrove Restaurant in Notting Hill, London in the early 1970s.
 An historic event in the life and political development of the black community in Britain.
 (2012 [1973], DVD)